Occupational Therapy Jobs! (Nearby & Remote)

 All things considered, traveling is still a bit scary when you’re first starting out.
 The industry is notoriously sketchy, and many recruiters are out to make the most money off of you, rather than find you the right occupational therapist job.

-We are extremely lucky as occupational therapists to have one of our own, Laura Latimer, OTR/L, working tirelessly to advocate for travelers in the travel industry.
+We are extremely lucky as occupational therapists to have one of our own, Laura Latimer, OTR/L, working tirelessly to advocate for OTs in the travel industry.
 Her company, Nomadicare, vets recruiters through a three-hour interview process—and then connects therapists with recruiters who match their needs.
 (I am an affiliate of Nomadicare!)

 Let a seasoned OT traveler vet the recruiters for you